 - Notify your healthcare team if you develop a rash as they may have management suggestions and/or prescribe a topical medication to apply to the rash or an oral medication.

 While receiving cetuximab, you may develop an inflammation of the skin around the nail bed/cuticle areas of toes or fingers, which is called paronychia.
 It can appear red, swollen or pus filled.
 Nails may develop "ridges" in them or fall off.
 You may also develop cuts or cracks that look like small paper cuts in the skin on your toes, fingers or knuckles.
 These side effects may appear several months after starting treatment, but can last for many months after treatment stops.

 While receiving cetuximab, your eyelashes may grow very fast, become very long and bother your eyes.
 The hair on your head may become curly, fine or brittle.
-These tend to resolve once treatment is stopped.
+These changes tend to resolve once treatment is stopped.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Your doctor or nurse can recommend medication and other strategies to relive pain.